Compass (think tank): History

-Compass was launched in 2003 by Tom Bentley of Demos, Michael Jacobs of the Fabian Society, Neal Lawson of LLM Communications and Matthew Taylor of the Institute for Public Policy Research with the publication of a statement called A Vision for the Democratic Left.
-Supported by a number of academics and Labour politicians unhappy with the political direction of prime minister Tony Blair, this was the first attempt by Compass to help guide the Labour government.
-Since then, it has published pamphlets and a series of booklets as part of its Programme for Renewal, aiming to chart an alternative path for left governments and for centre-left activists in the UK.
+Compass was launched in 2003 by Tom Bentley of Demos, Michael Jacobs of the Fabian Society, Neal Lawson, editor of the socio-democratic journal Renewal, and Matthew Taylor of the Institute for Public Policy Research.
+The organisation began with a letter published in The Guardian in September of that year, called A Vision for the Democratic Left.
+Supported by a number of academics and figures in The Labour Party unhappy with the political direction of Prime Minister Tony Blair, this was the first attempt by Compass to guide the Labour government.